af83/ucengine-docs/events.md

 ### internal.presence.delete
 ### internal.roster.add

-Sent by UC Engine.
+Sent by U.C.
+Engine.
 It notifies that a new user entered the current meeting.

 Example: